navajomp/howtoclimber/README.md

 https://github.com/navajomp/howtoclimber.git
 ```

-Make not of the location of the `howtoclimber` directory.
+Make note of the location of the `howtoclimber` directory.

 **INSTALLING COMPILERS**